shantanuo/easyconnect/README.md

 4) Start program by running easyconnect.py file.

+i) Type IP, port, user-name and password of staging server (called middle_sever)

+ii) Type IP, port, user-name and password of any server behind the staging server (called last_server)

-a) send file should be chosen using "Choose file" button.
+iii) send file should be chosen using "Choose file" button.

-b) send file remote location location will look something like this:
+iv) send file remote location location will look something like this:
 /tmp/server.php

+v) Type the command that you want to execute on last server or middle_server (if last server is not mentioned)

-c) receive file from remote location will look something like this:
+v) receive file from remote location. path will look something like this:
 /home/myfile.csv

-d) Receive file location will look something like this on windows...
+vi) Receive file location will look something like this on windows...
 C:\Users\Webzone\Downloads\x1.py

+Important note:

 All locations should have read/write permission to the current user.